jgromes/RohmMultiSensor/README.md

 DISCLAIMER: This library is provided 'AS IS'.
 See `license.txt` for details.

-This library is an alternative for the libraries provided by ROHM.
+This library is an alternative to the libraries provided by ROHM.
 See [ROHM webpage](http://www.rohm.com/web/global/sensor-shield-support) for details on the ROHM Sensor Evaluation Kit.

 Main purpose of this library is to allow easier, more lightweight interfacing with ROHM sensors.